I witnessed a delightful orgy this morning in the pollinator patch next to our pump in the pasture. A bee orgy. Boy, were they having a good time.

 I’m embarassed to say that initially we only agreed because we wanted the irrigation system, but today we’re busting-our-buttons proud of the whole shebang.

-The pasture has looked good for several years now although the first year with water the goatheads went wild and scared us (and our NRCS conservationist – that’s how bad they were) to death.
+The pasture has looked good for several years now although the first year with water the goatheads went wild and scared us to death (and our NRCS conservationist too – that’s how bad they were).
 We tweak the seed mix proportions every year depending on how the pasture looks at the end of the growing season, but stay with the recommended 3-seed mix which works well here.
 The irrigation system – KLine pods that we move with our 4 wheeler – has made all the difference.

 The owl box is well-made and will last, probably in perpetuity.
 Canyon County’s pest control department sells and installs them – installation was well worth it.
 They (and their consultant) sited the box with cement, a tractor, and a crew.
 Our box went up on a cold day last winter.
 Unfortunately, no barn owl couple took us up on our offer of affordable housing this year.